-However, the question is whether this is enough to actually make a real-life not live on beans-on-toast living from?
+However, the question is whether this is enough to make a real-life not live on beans-on-toast living from?

-The problem being that making it in the creative industry can be challenging to say the least.
+The problem is that making it in the creative industry can be challenging to say the least.
 Of course, you can make your chances significantly higher by using the tips in the post below.

-Read on to find out what they are, and transform yourself from a starving artist into working one.
+Read on to find out what they are, and transform yourself from a starving artist into a working one.

-If you are going to make it big in the creative industry, you really need to get good at tooting your own horn.
-What that means is that you need to become a master at showing, marketing, and hyping your own work.
+If you are going to make it big in the creative industry, you need to get good at tooting your own horn.
+What that means is that you need to become a master at showing, marketing, and hyping your work.

 Of course, to get good at tooting your own horn, you will need to learn a few essential skills.
 On is to take pictures of either your work or your process to give people online an insight into what you do.

 Additionally, understanding keywords and how they can bring the right audience to you is essential as well.
-In fact, even the idea that those appreciating your work will be your audience rather than your customers is a concept that you will have to wrap your head around you are to be successful in the creative industry.
+Even the idea that those appreciating your work will be your audience rather than your customers is a concept that you will have to wrap your head around you are to be successful in the creative industry.
 Luckily you can watch the video that explains this in more detail below.

-2) Get acquainted with Macs
+2. Get Acquainted with Macs

 Love ’em or hate ’em, Macs are the creative industry standard when it comes to hardware, and that means if you are going to work enough to eat, you will need to know your way around one.

 Of course, if you have been to art or design school, it’s likely that you already have a solid grasp of what you can do on a Mac, as well as how to do it.
-Although folks that are self-taught or used to working on a PC (yes there are a few renegades that insist on doing this) may find it a bit of leap.
+Although folks that are self-taught or used to working on a PC (yes there are a few renegades that insist on doing this) may find it a bit of a leap.

 Luckily, there is plenty of advice and tutorials out there like this one on the best snipping tools for Mac, something that nearly all creatives will end up using when it comes to photos and image manipulation.
-In fact, investing in studying such tutorials, or in apps that make such functions even easier is nearly always a smart move.
+Investing in studying such tutorials, or in apps that make such functions even easier is nearly always a smart move.
 If you want to make a real living in the creative industry, that is?

 A lot of people freak out about whether they have the required education to make it in the creative field.
-After all, there are thousands of famous art an design schools that people pay through the nose to attend for years at a time.
+After all, there are thousands of famous art and design schools that people pay through the nose to attend for years at a time.

 The good news here is that while art school can be a useful process to go through, it is isn’t a necessary one if you are to make it in the creative field.
 The reason for this is that what is most important is your work, and that means your portfolio and the experience you have gained creating it will be what employers and clients take the most notice of.

-Of course, that does mean that it’s absolutely vital that your portfolio is outstanding, and that means you need to put only the best representation of your work in there.
+Of course, that does mean that it’s vital that your portfolio is outstanding, and that means you need to put only the best representation of your work in there.

 You also need to keep it up to date.
-Therefore if you haven’t currently got a client that is like the ones you are hoping to attract, create example as if you do instead to ensure your work stays fresh and relevant.
+Therefore if you haven’t currently got a client that is like the ones you are hoping to attract, create an example as if you do instead to ensure your work stays fresh and relevant.

 Everyone loves to have people around them that tell them how wonderful and talented they are, it’s human nature.
 However, surrounding yourself with a gaggle of people like this when you work in the creative industry can spell doom for your career.